Quieting the Mind

 What to expect

-The workshop is held in a private residence in a quiet neighborhood and is taught by Hakomi certified teachers.
-A series of short presentations alternates with exercises (done solo, one-on-one or as a group) and are offered in a step-by-step format, allowing plenty of time to take in the material.
+The workshop is comprised of short presentations alternating with exercises (done solo, one-on-one, or as a group), and is presented in a step-by-step format, allowing plenty of time to take in the material.
+Hakomi certified teachers are available and offer direction and feedback in a manner consistent with Hakomi principles.

 What to bring

-- A sack lunch (unless you prefer to go out for lunch.)
-The lunch break is 1 ½ hours.
+• A sack lunch (unless you prefer to go out for lunch).
+The lunch break is 60-90 minutes.

 What you’ll take with you